 I loved hearing laughter waft through the open windows of community halls during lively sessions of kine (bingo), watching men congregate outside the sports center next to the concrete pier to play pétanque, and admiring walls made of coral.

 I had not seen this before.
 Apparently, Polynesians bury family members on their property as a sign of permanence: they are “planting” their lineage into the atoll.
 It is also sometimes done for reasons of comfort, protection, and completion of the cycle of life.
-Similarly, placenta is often buried in the yard after a child is born to connect them to the earth.
+Similarly, the placenta is often buried in the yard after a child is born to connect them to the earth.

 It’s no secret that I’m a huge dog lover, so here’s my ode to the strays of Makemo:

-Other Things to Do on Makemo
+Other Things to Do in Makemo

 The Arikitamiro Pass